The question, “Can dogs eat chicken bones” is a serious one.

 The bad news, however, is that chicken bones can splinter.

 So overall, the answer to ‘Can dogs eat chicken bones’ is NO

-To put it in other words, if your dog does get a hold of chicken bones, they might not be in danger of poisoning like they would from a harmful drug.
+To put it in other words, if your dog does get a hold of chicken bones, it might not be in danger of poisoning like it would from a harmful drug.